Death. Loss. Serious illness. Tragedy.

 I know.
 Many people have said weird or not-helpful things while trying to be nice to me since my son, David Glasser, who was a Phoenix Police Officer, was killed in the line of duty on May 18, 2016.

-There are other things people say which can actually hurt – poking at my bruises.
-Some days whatever people say doesn’t bother me and other days……….. saying things like these can make a dark day worse:
+There are other things people say which actually hurt – they poked at my bruises.
+Now, 6 years later, none of these bother me.
+But, early on, saying things like these often made my dark day worse:

 “There’s always a reason.”
 Really?
-Am I supposed to be glad he’s gone because there’s a reason?
-I should stop crying because it’s all working out great now?
+Am I supposed to be glad he’s gone because there’s ‘a reason’?
+I should stop crying because this is supposed to make me feel better?

 “Time heals all wounds.”
 Really?
 All of this pain and grief is going to go away?
 It’s going to turn into a scar that doesn’t hurt anymore?
-I personally think ‘heal’ is the wrong word to use with loss and grief.
+I don’t think so.

 “He’s in a better place.”
 My head knows that.
 My heart has been shattered into a million pieces and it aches a little bit more when you remind me that he’s not here with us, with me.